Bluemix-Watson-Labs/Dev-Env-Setup/README.md

 # Dev-Env-Setup
 Pre-requisite development environment steps to follow before working on any of the labs

-1. Bluemix Registration
+1. Bluemix Registration - MOST IMPORTANT STEP, MUST-DO
    * Sign up for Bluemix at www.bluemix.net with IBM email address.
    * Increase your Bluemix services and memory.
-Specificallly: request 4 GB of memory and 15 services, plus 6 month access to Bluemix (for IBMers only).
+Specifically: request 4 GB of memory and 15 services, plus 6 month access to Bluemix (for IBMers only).
 You can use either of the two methods:
       * Fill out [this form](https://ibm.biz/bluemixsupport), or
       * Submit a new ticket through the [Client Success Portal](https://support.ibmcloud.com/ics/support/mylogin.asp?login=bluemix)